poanchen/poanchen.github.io/_posts/2016-11-17-how-to-play-mp4-video-using-hls.md

 ---
 Today, I am going to show you guys how to play mp4 video using [hls.js](https://github.com/dailymotion/hls.js/tree/master). hls.js is a JavaScript library which implements a HTTP Live Streaming client.
 It relies on HTML5 video and MediaSource Extensions for playback.
 What is great about hls.js is that it does not need any player, it works directly on top of a standard HTML &lt;video&gt; element. (assuming your browser supported it, check [here](http://caniuse.com/#search=MediaSource)).
 So, how does hls.js works?
 It works by breaking the overall stream into a sequence of small HTTP-based file downloads, each download loading one short chunk of an overall stream.
 As the stream is played, it will continue on requesting more short chunk of the overall stream.
 And, how does it know what file name it should download?
 Since, initially, the video will be load from a m3u8 file where it contains the metadata of the video itself.
 You may think it as a playlist.
 By simply looking at them, hls.js would know which file should download next while playing.
 Couple of the advantages of using HLS is that it works faster than [Flash](http://www.adobe.com/ca/products/flashplayer.html), it is supported by [many browser](http://caniuse.com/#search=MediaSource) these days, and it unlocks the potential to stream live in 4k and 60 fps.
 This is an example of how a m3u8 file would look like.

-## sample m3u8 file when the video is named sample.mp4
+## sample m3u8 file when the video is named sample.mp4&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/11/17/how-to-play-mp4-video-using-hls/sample.m3u8" target="_blank">source code</a>

 <pre>
   <code class="java">